isaac-abl/isaac-abl/Portfolio/README.md

 - 🎓 **B.S. in Physics** — University of Costa Rica
 - 📊 Recently completed a **Data Science specialization**
-- 🧩 Passionate about problem-solving, statistics, and predictive modeling
+- 🧩 Passionate about problem-solving, statistics, data analytics and predictive modeling
 - 💻 Strong analytical mindset shaped by scientific training
 - 🚀 Always learning, improving, and exploring new technologies